dlevine01/fernfolio-11ty-template/pages/about.md

 I use spatial analysis, mapping, and data science to understand and interpret interlocking urban challenges.

-I work with communities to identify challenges, communicate needs, and advocate for reform.

 Through grounded research and effective communication, I bring about policy change and practical reform.

+I work with communities to uncover issues, convey local needs, and advocate for policy change.